-ENGL 1301 Composition I (3-0-3) Intensive study of and practice in writing processes, from invention and researching to drafting, revising, and editing, both individually and collaboratively.
+ENGL 1301 (3-0-3) Intensive study of and practice in writing processes, from invention and researching to drafting, revising, and editing, both individually and collaboratively.
 Emphasis on effective rhetorical choices, including audience, purpose, arrangement, and style.
 Focus on writing the academic essay as a vehicle for learning, communicating, and critical analysis.

-ENGL 1302 Composition II (3-0-3) Intensive study of and practice in the strategies and techniques for developing research-based expository and persuasive texts.
+ENGL 1302 (3-0-3) Intensive study of and practice in the strategies and techniques for developing research-based expository and persuasive texts.
 Emphasis on effective and ethical rhetorical inquiry, including primary and secondary research methods; critical reading of verbal, visual, and multimedia texts; systematic evaluation, synthesis, and documentation of information sources; and critical thinking about evidence and conclusions.
-Prerequisites: ENGL 1301
+Prerequisite: ENGL 1301

-ENGL 2307 Creative Writing I (3-0-3) Practical experience in the techniques of imaginative writing.
+ENGL 2307 (3-0-3) Practical experience in the techniques of imaginative writing.
 May include fiction, nonfiction, poetry, or drama.

-ENGL 2311 Technical & Business Writing (3-0-3) Intensive study of and practice in professional settings.
+ENGL 2311 (3-0-3) Intensive study of and practice in professional settings.
 Focus on the types of documents necessary to make decisions and take action on the job, such as proposals, reports, instructions, policies and procedures, e-mail messages, letters, and descriptions of products and services.
 Practice individual and collaborative processes involved in the creation of ethical and efficient documents.

-ENGL 2314 Technical & Business Writing I (3-0-3) Intensive study of and practice in professional settings.
+ENGL 2314 (3-0-3) Intensive study of and practice in professional settings.
 Focus on the types of documents necessary to make decisions and take action on the job, such as proposals, reports, instructions, policies and procedures, e-mail messages, letters, and descriptions of products and services.
 Practice individual and collaborative processes involved in the creation of ethical and efficient documents.

-ENGL 2321 British Literature (3-0-3) A survey of the development of British literature from the Anglo-Saxon period to the present.
+ENGL 2321 (3-0-3) A survey of the development of British literature from the Anglo-Saxon period to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical, linguistic, and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
-Prerequisites: ENGL 1301
+Prerequisite: ENGL 1301

-ENGL 2322 British Literature I (3-0-3) A survey of the development of British literature from the Anglo-Saxon period to the Eighteenth Century.
+ENGL 2322 (3-0-3) A survey of the development of British literature from the Anglo-Saxon period to the Eighteenth Century.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical, linguistic, and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
-Prerequisites: ENGL 1301
+Prerequisite: ENGL 1301

-ENGL 2323 British Literature II (3-0-3) A survey of the development of British literature from the Romantic period to the present.
+ENGL 2323 (3-0-3) A survey of the development of British literature from the Romantic period to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
-Prerequisites: ENGL 1301
+Prerequisite: ENGL 1301

-ENGL 2326 American Literature (single-Semester Course) (3-0-3) A survey of American literature from the period of exploration and settlement to the present.
+ENGL 2326 (3-0-3) A survey of American literature from the period of exploration and settlement to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from among a diverse group of authors for what they reflect and reveal about the evolving American experience and character.
-Prerequisites: ENGL 1301
+Prerequisite: ENGL 1301

-ENGL 2331 World Literature (3-0-3) A survey of world literature from the ancient world to the present.
+ENGL 2331 (3-0-3) A survey of world literature from the ancient world to the present.
 Students will study works of prose, poetry, drama, and fiction in relation to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
-Prerequisites: ENGL 1301
+Prerequisite: ENGL 1301

-ENGL 2341 Forms of Literature (3-0-3) The study of one or more literary genres including, but not limited to, poetry, fiction, drama, and film.
-Prerequisites: ENGL 1301
+ENGL 2341 (3-0-3) The study of one or more literary genres including, but not limited to, poetry, fiction, drama, and film.
+Prerequisite: ENGL 1301